patrickloeber/blogposts-pythonengineer/Content/posts/2022-02-27-datetime-module-in-python.md

 ---
-titlt: datetime Module in Python
+title: Complete Guide to the datetime Module in Python
-date: 2022-02-27 00:00
+date: 2022-03-07 00:00
-description: Learn the basics of datetime module in Python
+description: Learn the basics of the datetime module in Python and how to convert from strings to datetime.
 tags: Python, Basics
 path: datetime-module
 author: Shweta Goyal
 ---

+Learn the basics of the datetime module in Python and how to convert from strings to datetime.

 To work with date and time, you can import a module named **datetime** which comes built-in with Python.
 The date and time do not have a data type on their own in Python instead Python provides classes to work with date and time.